nonjeets/nonjeets.github.io/index.md

 SEEDING IS A SURPRISE TIME FRAME - PREVENTING INSTANT SELLS - GIVING THE PROJECT A REAL SHOT

 # Why was this built?
-Simple - Protecting and safeguarding legitimate developers and Projects
+* Protecting and safeguarding legitimate developers
+* Safeguarding traders
-The scale of fraud happening daily is sickening
+......
+The scale of fraud happening daily on Solana is sickening .....

 # How will you protect us?
 * Dev joins us with his idea.